Total Triage

 - Practice Nurse appointments can still be booked by calling the surgery appointment line.

-- Prescription requests can be submitted by accurx patient triage.
+- Prescription requests can be submitted by completing an online consultation form.
 You can also download the NHS App or contact your pharmacy to request repeat medication.
 Medication requests may take up to 5 working days to be actioned.

-- Administration queries can also be submitted by accurx patient triage.
+- Administration queries can also be submitted via an online consultation form.

 - If you are submitting a photo or document alongside your request, please make sure it is clear and in good lighting.
 Please do not send photos of intimate areas.

-- Please submit seperate accurx patient triage requests for individual issues, so they can be reviewed and actioned by the appropriate member of staff.
+- Please submit seperate requests for individual issues, so they can be reviewed and actioned by the appropriate member of staff.

-- Accurx have a proxy flow feature, which allows parents, guardians, carers or similar to submit a request on behalf of a patient.
+- There is a proxy flow feature, which allows parents, guardians, carers or similar to submit a form on behalf of a patient.
 Please make sure each submission is only for one patient.

 - Please make sure you provide your up-to-date mobile number, as we may call or text with an appointment, or with further information.
 We may also email if we cannot get in contact on the phone.